 Illegible or incomplete entry forms will not be accepted and the submission fee will not be refunded.

-Any submissions made after 01 December 2017 will not be accepted and the submission fee will not be refunded.
+Any submissions made after 01 February 2019 may not be accepted, subject to the discretion of the organisers, and the submission fee will not be refunded.

 SSFF welcomes the inclusion of your Press Kit (if one is available) with your submission.
 If your film is successful we will use high resolution stills from your film for promotional purposes.
 Please do not send production stills.